Dibz15/wearable-biomarker-stack/README.md

 A self-hosted alternative to subscription-gated wearable health apps.

-Wear a cheap smart ring, own your own data.
-This stack pulls biomarker data (heart rate, HRV, SpO2, temperature, sleep) off a Colmi/Yawell smart ring via [Gadgetbridge](https://gadgetbridge.org/), stores it in your own InfluxDB instance, and visualizes it in Grafana — no vendor cloud, no per-user fees, no app you don't control.
-A companion service ([`wearable-events`](./wearable-events/README.md)) adds manual context tagging (caffeine, alcohol, meetings pulled from your calendar) and a subjective sleep-quality score, so raw sensor trends can eventually be
+Wear a cheap smart device and own your own data.
+This stack pulls biomarker data (heart rate, HRV, SpO2, temperature, sleep) off a Colmi/Yawell smart ring via [Gadgetbridge](https://gadgetbridge.org/) (or Amazfit watch), stores it in your own InfluxDB instance, and visualizes it in Grafana.
+No vendor cloud need, no per-user fees, etc. A companion service ([`wearable-events`](./wearable-events/README.md)) adds manual context tagging (caffeine, alcohol, meetings pulled from your calendar) and a subjective sleep-quality score, so raw sensor trends can eventually be